pbivrell/ManagedMap/README.md

     if has {
         fmt.Printf("Has item with value %v\n", value)
     }
-    // It should gone now
+    // It should be gone now
     value, has = m.Get(true)
     if !has {
         fmt.Println("Item has been removed")